 But let me be honest: Even if every character on this show was heterosexual, it would be just as problematic.
 Yes, Will & Grace normalized same-sex attraction.
 But even more so, the show celebrates promiscuity.
-Happiness in this world, the show says, is about hooking up—regardless of sexual inclinations.
 And that’s not just sinful: It’s sad, too.

 For me, this NBC continuation offers very little real grace.